 The effectiveness of psychological therapy may also be moderated by the acute ward environment itself, since this is not always perceived by patients or staff to be therapeutic, safe or conducive to emotional disclosure (Schizophrenia Commission, 2012).
 Indeed some guidelines even recommend that individuals are discharged before commencing therapy (National Institute for Health and Care Excellence, 2014).
 Determining the effectiveness of therapy for people in this acute setting has become particularly important in the context of growing demands from patients, carers and providers for this treatment to be accessible to them (Bright, 2008; Haddock et al., 2014; Rethink, 2004; Schizophrenia Commission, 2012), and recognition that services must do more to improve the experience of patients receiving inpatient psychiatric care (Schizophrenia Commission, 2012).
 If psychological therapy delivered in this context does prove to be of benefit, then this would have significant implications for the design of inpatient services for people with severe mental health problems, and would challenge existing views that therapy may be inappropriate for this patient group.

 Nonetheless, determining the effectiveness of therapy for acute psychiatric inpatients is a challenging task.
 Whereas single-blind (i.e. assessor blind), randomised controlled trials have strong internal validity, their experimental design may limit the degree to which their findings have external validity.
 That is, patients who are very unwell, suicidal or in crisis may be less likely to take part in these studies, or may indeed be explicitly excluded.
 In this context, non-randomised controlled trials may be more acceptable to this group, and their clinicians (Black, 1996).
-However it is unclear whether such studies produce different effects to single-blind randomised controlled trials and if they do, whether this is attributable to reduced internal validity, or increased external validity.
+However it is unclear whether such studies produce different effects to single-blind randomised controlled trials and, if they do, whether this is attributable to reduced internal validity, or increased external validity.

 For these reasons we set out to conduct the first comprehensive meta-analytical synthesis of the available evidence from randomised and non-randomised controlled trials of psychological therapy for acute adult mental health inpatients.
 Our aim was to determine the effect of therapy on outcomes of importance to clinicians and patients, including psychotic symptoms, risk of readmission and emotional distress, also examining the association between estimates of effect and study design variables.